fhackett/cpsc490/README.md

 As a hint for this one: try to think about what is unique to the proxy types you defined - how can you make sure your template parameters look like that?
 Do they at least have the write types and methods?

-If you're still stuck, don't be afraid to ask me - there's a few different ways to do SFINAE depending on the situation and it can be a bit daunting at first.
+There are a few different ways to do SFINAE depending on the situation and it can be a bit daunting at first, so don't be discouraged if your first try doesn't work.

 Here's a mini-example where the struct SFINAE will only compile if you pass it a type with a member T: